 Thai Buddhist temples are extraordinary masterpieces of architecture, art, and history.
-There are thousands all over the country, so there’s a good chance you’ll visit at least one during your travels.
+There are thousands all over the country, so there’s a good chance you’ll visit at least one temple during your travels.
 However, it’s important to know how to dress appropriately before visiting these holy places.

 Men should not wear shorts, tank tops, or flip-flops.
 This especially true if you are visiting extremely important temples such as Wat Phra Kaew.
 Instead, you must wear long pants and a t-shirt, preferably one with a collar.
 If you want to wear sandals, with a back strap is okay.